 8. Reporting and Analytics

 Reporting and analytics combined form one of the most important aspects of running a business that relies on the movement of inventory.
 Having access to real-time data, such as product sales, order tracking, and more can prove imperative to your success.
+As such, this is one of the major features of an effective inventory management system.

 The following functions are supported with effective reporting and analytics: